Blocks and families for cyclotomic Hecke algebras: Twisted symmetric algebras of finite groups

 We denote respectively by $s_\chi$ and $s_{\bar{\chi}}$ the Schur elements of $\chi$ and $\bar{\chi}$ ( with respect to the symmetrizing forms $t$ for $A$ and $\bar{t}$ for $\bar{A}$).

 \begin{lemma} For all $\bar{\chi} \in \mathrm{Irr}(K\bar{A})$ we have

 \end{lemma} \begin{apod} {It derives from the relations } \end{apod}

 In the next chapters, we will work on the Hecke algebras of complex reflection groups, which, under certain assumptions, are symmetric.
 Sometimes the Hecke algebra of a group $W$ appears as a symmetric subalgebra of the Hecke algebra of another group $W'$, which contains $W$.
-Since we will be mostly interested in the determination of the blocks of these algebras, it would be helpful, if we could obtain the blocks of the former from the blocks of the latter.
-This is possible with the use of a generalization of some classical results, known as ``Clifford theory'' (see, for example, \cite{Da}), to the twisted symmetric algebras of finite groups and more precisely of finite cyclic groups.
-For the application of these results to the Hecke algebras, the reader may refer to the Appendix.
+Since we will be mostly interested in the determination of the blocks of these algebras, it would be helpful, if we could obtain the blocks of the former from the blocks of the latter or vice versa.
+This is possible with the use of a generalization of some classical results known as ``Clifford theory''.

+``Clifford theory'' was originally developed by A. H. Clifford in 1937 for finite group algebras over a field (cf.~\cite{Clif}): if $G$ is a finite group, $F$ is a field and $N$ is a normal subgroup of $G$, then important information concerning simple and indecomposable $KG$-modules can be obtained by applying (perhaps repeatedly) three basic operations: (a) restriction to $FN$, (b) extension from $FN$, (c) induction from $FN$.
+In the past twenty years, the theory has enjoyed vigorous development.
+The foundations have been strengthened and reorganized from new points of view and Clifford's results have been generalized to various types of algebras (cf., for example, \cite{Da}).
+Here we will generalize these results to the case of, what we are about to define as, the twisted symmetric algebras of finite groups and in particular, of finite cyclic groups.